Blog

 Chills, Feeling Cold

-Dress warmly with a comfortable blanket.
+Dress warmly and bring a comfortable blanket.

 Fever, Flushing, or Flu-like Muscle Ache or Pain